 Seeking a better understanding of the motor problems experienced by individuals with autism spectrum disorder

 The child in the chair looks like she’s preparing to play a video game.
 She leans toward the monitor in a darkened room, the dim light of the screen illuminating her face.
-A dot appears on screen.
+A dot appears on the screen.
 But instead of zapping the dot with a game controller, she tracks its movement only with her eyes.
 Throughout the test, a camera mounted to the monitor records the movement in fine detail: the pace, the direction, the focus.

 This test is one of several conducted at the Brain and Behavior Laboratory directed by Matt Mosconi, who also leads the Kansas Center for Autism Research and Training at KU.
 The goal of the work is to better understand the motor problems experienced by individuals with autism spectrum disorder and to determine their bases in the brain.
-These motor problems include not only repetitive behaviors such as hand flapping and rocking, but also challenges with fine and gross motor skills such as walking, eating, and lifting and holding objects.
+These motor problems include not only repetitive behaviors such as hand flapping and rocking, but also challenges with fine and gross motor skills such as walking, eating, and lifting, and holding objects.

 The studies have the long-term potential to teach us about the causes of both motor and related behavioral issues in autism spectrum disorder and to develop more objective, biologically based markers for developing effective treatments.